 Talking to UXPressia users from different countries, I found out that they were looking for something like my list.
 That’s why I decided to write a post to share with you the useful learning resources on user research for beginners I collected.

-I’m going to introduce you to the courses and books created by practitioners for practitioners, and even more.
+I’m going to introduce you to the courses, training, and books created by practitioners for practitioners, and even more.
 Read on the post to find learning sources that will work best for you.

 Some of the courses found in this section are free, some are paid.
 They vary in duration, content, and delivery.
 Dive in and see which one better suits your needs.